Antoni Patek: Patek Philippe & Co.

-Patek's political life
+Political life

 In 1843, Patek was naturalized in Geneva and thus acquired Swiss nationality.
 However, he did not cease his political activity of a Polish emigrant and did not stop in his efforts to bring his assistance to the refugees.
 Thus, in 1838, he supported the initiative of a group of Polish emigrants for the establishment of the "Polish Foundation", an organization of mutual aid which was founded the following year and of which he became the treasurer and one of the most active members.
 In May 1844, he took part in the installation of a Polish Library with a salon of lecture in Geneva.
 Persuaded of the need for a centralization of the organizations of Polish emigrants, he recommended to the Poles residing in Geneva to collaborate with the commission of the "Funds of Polish Emigration" and the Polish Library in Paris.
 In the years 1843, 1845 and 1847 he requested the support of prince Adam Jerzy Czartoryski for this society.
 On 18 May 1846, Patek adhered to the Polish Democratic Society of Lyon and, during the Spring of Nations in 1848, he went secretly to Frankfurt am Main to propose there, at the time of the meeting on 6 March of Dozór Polski, the convocation of the Polish Parliament in exile.